davidsmakerworks/ai-artist/README.md

 A.R.T.I.S.T. - Audio-Responsive Transformative Imagination Synthesis Technology

 Generates images and verses of poetry based on user voice input.
-If no input is received for some time, autonomusly generates a new creation inspired by the previous scene.
+If no input is received for some time, autonomously generates a new creation inspired by the previous scene.

 Uses OpenAI DALL-E 2 to generate images, GPT-3.5 Chat to generate verses